iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/aspnet-filter-dependency-injection.md

 }
 ```

-But in our Attribute this won't work because we would need to pass in the `ILogger` when we use the attribute and attribute arguments must be a compile-time constant, which it the `ILogger` can never be.
+But in our Attribute this won't work because we would need to pass in the `ILogger` when we use the attribute and attribute arguments must be a compile-time constant, which the `ILogger` can never be.
 So now we need to come up with a solution that allows us to inject services from the DI container.
 Asp.Net Core actually gives us two ways to do this, each with their own advantages and disadvantages: the `TypeFilter` and the `ServiceFilter`.

 ## TypeFilters